Crypto-TII/claasp/docs/DEVELOPER_GUIDE.md

 8. Put relevant keywords in the field `Labels`
 9. If it is necessary to link the issue with existing ones, fill both the `Linked issue` and the `Issue` field.

 Now suppose that you want to work on a ticket.
-We must associate the ticket to a specific branch in `tii-claasp` repository in the following way
+We must associate the ticket to a specific branch in `claasp` repository in the following way

 1. Go to the ticket that you want to work on
 2. In the right pane, select `Create branch`.
 You will be redirected to the Github.
-3. Select the `tii-claasp` in the `Repository` field
+3. Select the `claasp` in the `Repository` field
 4. Choose `Custom` in the `Branch type`
 5. Select the appropriate branch that you want to `Branch from`.
-Generally, this should be set to `master`.
+Generally, this should be set to `main` or `develop`.
 6. In the `Branch name`, make sure that it is filled with the same ID as the ticket, i.e. `LIBCA-26`.
 7. Click `Create branch`